Application Requirements for Fall 2022 Cohort

 Required immunizations and physical exam

-PA students are required to have a completed physical exam as well as proof of immunization (based on the current Center for Disease Control Recommendations for health professionals) prior to matriculation.
+PA students are required to have a completed physical exam as well as proof of immunization (based on the current Center for Disease Control (CDC) recommendations for health professionals) prior to matriculation and for clinical experiences.
 Additionally, students are expected to submit updated immunizations each year as required by the program.